matomo-org/plugin-DeviceDetectorCache/README.md

 This plugin changes this by first looking if a cached result exists for the particular user agent and if so, directly loads the result from the file system.

 We recommend this plugin only if you have a high traffic website.
-Depending on your server it may safe you a few ms per tracking request (say 5ms which may be say 10% of the total tracking request time).
+Depending on your server it may save you a few ms per tracking request (say 5ms which may be say 10% of the total tracking request time).

 If you have not that much traffic, the overhead might not be worth it.